 The abovementioned load torque T{loss} varies with the engine speed, the water temperature, and other engine conditions.
 During idle driving, the change in the load torque is comparatively slow.
-The rotation deflection caused by this change can be canceled by the feedback control.
+The rotation deflection caused by this change can be canceled by the feed-back control.
 On the other hand, the load from in-vehicle equipment changes rapidly.
-However, the appearance of the rapid change has reproducibility in each piece of equipment.
+However, rapid appearance of the change has the reproducibility in each piece of equipment.
 Thus, the variation pattern for in-vehicle equipment is modeled as time series data.